ShaneByrne0963/conversate-dot-com/README.md

   - Categories can be added to a post in order to group it with other posts of a similar nature.
 There are a selection of categories created by the site administrators that can be chosen from
   - Images can also be added to a post.
 A picture is worth a thousand words, so adding one can add an invaluable layer of depth to the story the poster is trying to tell.
 Images can be placed above or below the main body of text<br>
     ![A post with an image at the top](readme_images/features/post_image.JPG)
   - Posts can be tagged with a list of keywords.
-These tags can be clicked on, revealing all posts that also have this tag
+These tags can be clicked on, revealing all posts that also have this tag.
+Using hashtags can increase the likelihood of the post to be seen, as it provides an extra method for posts to be queried
   - Users can choose to like posts to show appreciation to the poster.
 Posts with more likes are more likely to be found by exploring users.
 Posters cannot like their own posts
     ![A list of keywords tagging the post](readme_images/features/post_tags.JPG)
 - **Comments**